Craft focus: how to edit your non-fiction

 - Develop strategies to apply the techniques you learn to the rest of your writing.

-- Identify and explore the shape of your novel as a whole, and in doing so achieve a bird's eye view of structure, and of your main characters' internal and external arcs.
+- Identify and explore the shape of your non-fiction project as a whole, and in doing so achieve a bird's eye view of structure.

 What level is the course and do I need any particular skills?

 This is an intermediate to advanced level course.
-Students should have attended an introductory creative writing course or higher at City Lit and have completed a draft of a novel.
+Students should have completed or are close to completing a draft of a non-fiction manuscript.
 You will need to be open to sharing and critiquing your own work, and fluent in English.

 How will I be taught, and will there be any work outside the class?